IBM/QuVINE/README.md

 Please cite the following article if you use QuVINE:

-Quantum-enhanced Network Embeddings via Multi-view Integration for Precision Medicine
+*Quantum-enhanced Network Embeddings via Multi-view Integration for Precision Medicine*,
-A. Bose, F. Utro and L. Parida (Under Review)
+A. Bose, F. Utro and L. Parida, 2026.
+(Under Review)